wallarm/product-documentation/docs/latest/updating-migrating/cloud-image.md

       * `/etc/environment` with environment variables
       * `/etc/default/wallarm-tarantool` with Tarantool settings
       * other files with custom settings for processing and proxying requests
+2. Migrate whitelists and blacklists configuration from previous WAF node version to 3.0 following the [instructions](migrate-ip-lists-to-node-3.md).
-2. Restart NGINX to apply the settings:
+3. Restart NGINX to apply the settings:

     ```bash
     sudo systemctl restart nginx